P2-Aamus/P3-RentHeadAtAiport/README.md

 ### Maven
-This project also uses the archetype Maven, which is a project structure that is implemented in IntelliJ
+This project also uses the archetype Maven, which is a project structure that is implemented in IntelliJ.

-When selecting the project, choose Maven Archetype on the left side under the generators
+When selecting the project, choose Maven Archetype on the left side under the generators.

 Catalog: internal
 Archetype: org.apache.maven.archetypes:maven-archetype-quickstart
 Version: 1.4

 ## Usage

 ### How to run the project

-Run the code inside the UI manager in org.example.GUI
+Run the code inside the UI manager in the org.example.GUI folder.

+### Admin page

+Run the code in all the classes besides the AbstractDataTable and the Database class in the Admin.GUI folder.

 ### QR code

-Use the attached QR-code, with a fabricated boarding pass and scan the QR-code when the camera is displayed
+Use the attached QR-code, with a fabricated boarding pass and scan the QR-code when the camera is displayed.

 ### MySQL usage
-When installed MySQL, is the config.properties file in the IntelliJ code also necessary to configure
+When installed MySQL, is the config.properties file in the resources folder also necessary to configure.

 db.url=jdbc:mysql://localhost:3306/main
 db.user=root